 “I still feel like me and Taylor might have sex / Why?
 I made that bitch famous,” West brags in the line that would make Famous infamous.
-After critics pointed out how unnecessary and, frankly, icky the line is, West defended himself by claiming to have gotten approval from Swift, who denied this, arguing that she had not been “made aware of the actual lyric ‘I made that bitch famous‘”.
+After critics pointed out how unnecessary and, frankly, icky the line is, West defended himself by claiming to have gotten approval from Swift, who denied this on account of the fact that she hadn’t been “made aware of the actual lyric ‘I made that bitch famous’“.

 In the jubilant celebrations of the #KimExposedTaylorParty, any sort of scepticism about whether eight carefully-selected seconds of an apparently hour-long conversation — spliced together and shared on a platform popular for its brevity and impermanence — could really be considered reliable evidence, was completely absent.
 Unfortunately for Swift, whose argument that the recordings concealed a key omission from the conversation fell on deaf ears or, at least, ears that were plugged with the fingers of people loudly shouting “la la la” and refusing to listen.

-Ultimately — after dancing around the subject, and leaving West to take the heat for the full song for far too long — Swift admitted that she had approved the questionable sex line, but still took umbrage at being referred to as “that bitch”, reiterating what she had said in her original comment — that she was never played the finished track and had no idea that this was how she would be referred to — and, in a last-ditch effort to save her faltering reputation, released the following statement via her official Twitter and Instagram accounts.
+Ultimately (after dancing around the subject and leaving West to take the heat for the full song for far too long), Swift admitted that she had approved the questionable sex line, but still took umbrage at being referred to as “that bitch”, reiterating what she had said in her original comment — that West had not played her the finished track, and she had no idea that this was how she would be referred to.
+In a last-ditch effort to save her faltering reputation, Swift released the following statement via her official Twitter and Instagram accounts:

 Why does the revelation that Swift cleared this one line absolve her of the right to object to being called a gender slur by one of the most powerful men in the music industry?